 - Store in a freezer-safe, sealed container for up to 3 months.

-To reheat frozen sausage balls: let them thaw at room temperature for an hour before baking frozen sausage balls.
+To reheat from frozen: Let the meatballs thaw at room temperature for an hour before baking.

-*Before serving, be sure to check the internal temperature of the meatballs.
-They should be 160 degrees Fahrenheit.
+**Before serving, be sure to check the internal temperature of the meatballs.
+They should be 165° Fahrenheit.

 Low fat cheeses and/or pre-shredded cheeses are often the reason that sausage balls are dry and crumble.
 See notes for tips!